2025 Exhibitions

 Opening Reception: September 7, 2 - 4 pm; Remarks by the artists at 3pm

-Looping: Ground brings together two photo-based installations that investigate our evolving relationship with the environment through the framework of structure.
+Looping: Ground features two photo-based installations by artists Maria Dumlao and Julianna Foster that investigate our evolving relationship with the environment through the framework of structure.
 Drawing imagery from the Barnes Arboretum at Saint Joseph’s University, the artists explore the quiet rhythms, repetitions, and subtle transformations inherent in natural systems.
 Each installation utilizes photography to explore how these organic processes intersect with, inform, or resist the built environments that surround us.
 As photographers, the artists engage their medium as a tool for examining and challenging both visible and invisible structures that shape our perception of the world.
 Through layered imagery and spatial interventions, Looping: Ground invites viewers to consider the deep interdependence between human and ecological systems—and to imagine more adaptive, responsive ways of being, grounded in the intelligence of nature.

 • True Hand